Skip to main content

 Installation

-There are multiple ways to load walker.js on a site.
+There are multiple ways to install walker.js on a site using the Google Tag Manager template.

 Mode